 - Heatlh Increase: The most basic of power-ups, the health balls increase the player's current hit points by 20 or 50.
-Theses hit points stay on the character until he is damaged enough to remove them.
+Theses hit points stay on the character until they are damaged enough to remove them.
 The maximum health a player can have is 199.

 - Universal Ammo: Universal ammo (UA) is used to power the special beams.
 Since each beam uses a different amount of ammo, the max ammo varies by beam.

-- Cloak: Quite simply, the Cloak makes you invisible.
-Although other players will probably be able to locate an invisible Hunter by the slight distortion he creates, this power-up makes ambushes MUCH easier.
+- Cloak: Quite simply, the Cloak makes the player character invisible.
+Although other players will probably be able to locate an invisible Hunter by the slight distortion they create, this power-up makes ambushes MUCH easier.

 - Double Damage: Even more simply, every attack the player does for about a minute is doubled.
 This includes Alt-form attacks, beam attacks, even splash damage.

-- Deathalt: The Deathalt power-up forces the player to enter his Alt-Form for about 90 seconds.
-If any opponent touches the player in this state, they are instantly killed; the player does not even need to attack his opponent, merely a touch will cause death.
-This power-up is especially deadly with Sylux (as he has the fastest moving Alt-Form of all the Hunters) and Spire (as his wall-climbing ability makes for good surprise attacks.
+- Deathalt: The Deathalt power-up forces the player to enter their Alt-Form for about 90 seconds.
+If any opponent touches the player in this state, they are instantly killed; the player does not even need to attack the opponent, merely a touch will cause death.
+This power-up is especially deadly with Sylux (as he has the fastest moving Alt-Form of all the Hunters) and Spire (as his wall-climbing ability makes for good surprise attacks).

 - Affinity Weapon: Although any character can pick up any weapon, the Affinity Weapon power-up gives the player his Hunter-specific weapon.
 This is useful for characters whose Affinity Weapon usually does not appear on a particular map.
 With this power-up, they will be the only Hunter with that particular weapon.
 This power-up gives Samus 5 more missiles

-- Missiles- High-damaging explosive blasts with splash damage.
+- Missiles: High-damaging explosive blasts with splash damage.
 Missiles are a bit hard to use due to their high travel time, but they deal huge damage if they score a direct hit.
 When charged, missiles do 36 damage and use up two ammo.
-Samus’ missiles can home on opponents when charged.
+Samus’s missiles can home on opponents when charged.

-- Magmaul- Short-ranged, area damage.
+- Magmaul: Short-ranged, area damage.
 The Magmaul is the single most effective weapon for dealing with Alt-Forms.
-By simply aiming at the floor, you can both make it nearly impossible for your attacker to continue AND difficult to retreat.
+By simply aiming at the floor, the player can both make it nearly impossible for their attacker to continue AND difficult to retreat.
 Caution: Magmaul does damage to user if in close proximity.